gbeteixeira/gbeteixeira/README.md

   <a href="#"><img src="https://readme-typing-svg.herokuapp.com?lines=Back+-+End+Developer+;PHP%20|%20MYSQL%20|%20JS%20;Never%20stop%20to%20learning&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">I am a Junior at Fr.
-CRCE pursuing B.E. in CSE.
-I like to Code, Design, Innovate and Experiment.
-I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
+<h4 align="center"> My name is <strong>Gabriel</strong>, I'm 17 years old and I'm completely passionate about technology.
+I like to Code, Innovate and Experiment.
+I am a social person who loves to take up new challenges and learn new skills.
+I love meeting new people, exchanging ideas and knowledge.</h4>
 <br>

 ## 🔥 Streak Stats